Burkitt Lymphoma in Children

 Overview

-Burkitt lymphoma is a rare, fast-growing form of non-Hodgkin lymphoma (NHL).
-It’s
+Burkitt lymphoma is a rare, fast-growing, aggressive form of non-Hodgkin mature B-cell

-type of cancer that starts in white blood cells in the lymphatic system.
-It's named
+lymphoma (NHL).
+It’s a type of cancer that starts in white blood cells in the lymphatic

 The lymphatic system is part of the

 immune system.
 It helps the body fight diseases and infections.
-The lymphatic system
+It also helps balance

-also helps balance fluids in different parts of the body.
-The lymphatic system
+fluids in different parts of the body.
+The lymphatic system includes:

 -